 The antioxidants found in lemons help fight free radicals, while eliminating fluid and toxins that have built up in the body and can negatively affect your health.
 Indeed, consuming lemon juice on a regular basis can also help you burn more fat and lose weight.

-When you put the benefits of parsley and lemon together, you get a powerful beverage that helps regulate your blood cholesterol levels and fights disease.
-In addition, regular consumption of this drink will promote weight loss, fight fluid retention, improve the health of your kidneys, and prevent premature aging caused by free radicals.
+When you put the benefits of parsley and lemon together, you get a powerful beverage that helps regulate your blood cholesterol levels and fight disease.
+In addition, regular consumption of this drink will promote weight loss, fight fluid retention, improve kidney health, and prevent premature aging caused by free radicals.

 - 1.5 liters of water